jrblevin/markdown-mode/README.md

 <kbd>M-}</kbd> or <kbd>C-c <</kbd> and <kbd>C-c ></kbd>.
 Outline navigation keybindings the
 same as in `org-mode`.
 Finally, commands for running Markdown or doing maintenance on an open file are grouped under the <kbd>C-c C-c</kbd>
 prefix.
 The most commonly used commands are described below.
-You can obtain a list of all keybindings by pressing <kbd>C-c C-h</kbd>.

   * Links and Images: <kbd>C-c C-l</kbd> and <kbd>C-c C-i</kbd>